Mask prior-guided denoising diffusion improves inverse protein folding

-In contrast, MapDiff, which employs non-autoregressive decoding and an iterative denoising process, consistently outperforms all baselines and maintains high performance across all protein lengths.
+In contrast, MapDiff, which employs a mask-prior-guided denoising network and an iterative denoising process, consistently outperforms all baselines and maintains high performance across all protein lengths.

 To validate the zero-shot transferability of our method, we compare the model's performance on two independent test datasets, TS50 and PDB2022, which do not overlap with the CATH data, as shown in Table \ref{tab:results_TS50TS500}.
 The results demonstrate that MapDiff achieves the highest recovery and NSSR scores on both datasets.
 We can conclude that, even though LM-Design reaches a high recovery (66\%) that is approaching our method on PDB2022, the performance gap widens on NSSR62 and NSSR90.
 In contrast, GRADE-IF and MapDiff can generalize better while considering the possibility of similar residue substitution.
 This suggests that diffusion-based models more effectively capture residue similarity in IPF prediction.
-For the TS50 dataset, MapDiff significantly improves state-of-the-art methods by 8.1\% on NSSR62, and is the best model, achieving a recovery rate of 68\%.
+For the TS50 dataset, MapDiff substantially improves state-of-the-art methods by 6.33\% on NSSR62, and is the best model, achieving a recovery rate of 68\%.